 - Click OK to return to the main panel and click on the Custom level… button and ensure the Automatic logon only in Intranet zone is selected:

 - Click Ok to save the new configuration.

 - Recommended: in the Advanced tab, ensure the Integrated Windows authentication is selected:

 - Click ok and restart the machine if any change was done.

-- Edge Policies configuration: In order to use Kerberos with the data Catalog, the Group Policy may need to be configured as explained in the Configure Microsoft Edge for Windows Microsoft article.
+- Edge Policies configuration: In order to use Kerberos with a Denodo web tool, the Group Policy may need to be configured as explained in the Configure Microsoft Edge for Windows Microsoft article.

 The following policies need to be configured (denodo.loc is used since it is the domain for this example):

 Note: The DisableAuthNegotiateCnameLookup may not be required in some scenarios.

 - (Optional) Depending on your network configuration, an additional step of swapping cname and alias name in the DNS configuration is necessary, so that nslookup resolves to dns-name rather than the actual host name.
 You may need to contact the network administrator for more information regarding this requirement.

 - Now open an Edge browser and go to a Denodo web tool, for instance, the Data Catalog, http://denodovm.denodo.loc:29090/denodo-data-catalog and voilá, you will be authenticated directly: